kyleskrinak/duke-blog/_posts/2021-01-18-two-guys-watch-a-burning-house.md

 published: true
 ---

-*I originally posted this on my Facebook account on <a href="https://www.facebook.com/notes/kyle-skrinak/two-guys-watch-a-burning-house/10154279590431625">March 19, 2017</a>.
-However, Facebook is doing away with their "notes" blog-like ability, so I'm moving this to my blog.*
+***Note:** I originally posted this on my Facebook account on <a href="https://www.facebook.com/notes/kyle-skrinak/two-guys-watch-a-burning-house/10154279590431625">March 19, 2017</a>.
+However, Facebook is doing away with their "notes" blog-like ability, so I've moved this content to this blog.*
+{: .notice--info}

 I forget when in 1973 the Skrinak family house caught on fire.
 I’m guessing it was in late Spring, but that was so long ago.
 I do remember this &mdash; it was warm enough for my 11-year-old self to be on the roof of my house in my pajamas.